Preparing photos for the web - Tips and Tricks

 However, if you don’t have the necessity for your profession, it’s highly unlikely that you’ll have your copy of the program.
 Thankfully, there is a huge variety of online editing tools, such as Kraken, Pixlr, Skitch.

 With Publitio, you have the option to prepare and store image from where you can easily access and manipulate.
-Easy to use interface allows you to upload, list and edit files, add watermarks and track your files.
+Easy to use interface allows you to upload, list, and edit files, add watermarks, and track your files.

-To wrap up things - Optimizing images for the web is a really important step in the process and sooner you realize that, the better.
+To wrap up things - Optimizing images for the web is a really important step in the process and the sooner you realize that, the better.
 Even if you save a small percentage on each image on your site, with the growth of your e-commerce you’ll have huge savings in space and site loading time.

 If you are looking into perspective Digital Asset Management software, Publit.io might be the right solution for you.
 It can store, optimize, resize, edit your media files.
 Read our recent blog post about digital asset management tips.